Malawi: Agriculture and industry

-The economy of Malawi is predominantly agricultural.
+The economy is predominantly agricultural.
 Over 80% of the population is engaged in subsistence farming, even though agriculture only contributed to 27% of GDP in 2013.
 The services sector accounts for more than half of GDP (54%), compared to 11% for manufacturing and 8% for other industries, including natural uranium mining.
 Malawi invests more in agriculture (as a share of GDP) than any other African country: 28% of GDP.

 Beginning in 2006, the country began mixing unleaded petrol with 10% ethanol, produced in-country at two plants, to reduce dependence on imported fuel.
 In 2006, in response to low agricultural harvests, Malawi began a programme of fertilizer subsidies, the Fertiliser Input Subsidy Programme (FISP).
 It has been reported that this programme, championed by the country's president, is causing Malawi to become a net exporter of food to nearby countries.
 The FISP ended with President Mutharika's death.
 In 2020, the programme was replaced with the Affordable Inputs Program (AIP), which extends the subsidy on maize seed and fertiliser to sorghum and rice seed.

-The main agricultural products of Malawi include tobacco, sugarcane, cotton, tea, corn, potatoes, sorghum, cattle, and goats.
+The main agricultural products include tobacco, sugarcane, cotton, tea, corn, potatoes, sorghum, cattle, and goats.
 The main industries are tobacco, tea, and sugar processing, sawmill products, cement, and consumer goods.
 The industrial production growth rate is estimated at 10% (2009).
 The country makes no significant use of natural gas.
 As of 2008, Malawi does not import or export any electricity but does import all its petroleum, with no production in the country.
-In 2008, Malawi began testing cars that ran solely on ethanol, and the country is continuing to increase its use of ethanol.
+In 2008, Malawi began testing cars that run solely on ethanol, and the country is continuing to increase its use of ethanol.